CCICB/SpliceVarDB/README.md

 ## Contact

-For any questions or issues, please contact us through the [SpliceVarDB website](https://splicevardb.org).
+For any questions or issues, please raise them here or contact us through the [SpliceVarDB website](https://splicevardb.org).

 ---